cphdat2sem2017-A/Week09-15-Project/Architecture-Design/design-architecture.md

 [SOLID principles](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)) are good guidelines to improve maintainablity and make the software easier to extend over time.

 [Design patterns](https://en.wikipedia.org/wiki/Software_design_pattern) can also be applied to the code in order to improve the code design.
 A design pattern is a general reusable solution to a commonly occurring problem within a given context.
-There will be shown some concrete examples of design patterns  in the section sections below: System Design and Object Design.
+There will be given some concrete examples of design patterns  in the sections below: System Design and Object Design.

 ## System Design
 ### Layers